 It would be easy to spend several weeks in the Eternal City and still not experience all of the history, culture, and food this balmy capital city has to offer.
 With so much to see (and so few vacation days!), planning a trip can quickly become overwhelming.
-Here’s how to see the wonders of Rome in 3 days!
+Here are the things to do in Rome in 3 days!

 While there’s plenty to see and do in each of those places, you truly can’t beat the rich history and friendly culture you find in the Eternal City.

-Alright, without further adieu, here’s your city guide to Rome!
+Alright, without further adieu, here’s your city guide to Rome, Italy!

 A Religious Experience

 For years, travel guides have been directing tourists to visit the Vatican in the morning in order to beat the crowds.
 Now, lots of people go in the morning to “beat the crowds,” but the afternoons aren’t any better and at least the mornings are cool.